JamesPaynter/PyGRB/docs/source/user/sampling.rst

 Due to the onboard summing across triggered detectors we are forced to apply Poisson statistics to the summed counts, rather than the counts at each detector.

-For :math:`{\gamma}`-ray bursts which are completely resolved in 'tte' data, it is possible to analyse the counts at each detector.
+For :math:`{\gamma}`-ray bursts which are completely resolved in `tte` data, it is possible to analyse the counts at each detector.
+However, since `PyGRB`'s main focus is the analysis of `discsc` data (prebinned), which is summed over the triggered detectors, this has not yet been implemented.
+It is entirely possible to run the program independently over each triggered detector.
+But there is not yet a unified joint-likelihood framework which will consider a single radiation field across these detectors.